-You don’t need to enunciate your consonants as precisely as Cécile McLorin Salvant to clearly communicate the desperate emotional energy of Kate Bush’s Wuthering Heights.
+You don’t need to sing your consonants as precisely as Cécile McLorin Salvant to communicate the desperate emotional energy of Kate Bush’s Wuthering Heights.
 The shape of the words, their meaning and the music are so closely woven together that the trail is easy to follow.
 Like breadcrumbs through the forest.

 Think of this as Kate twirls in her red dress: you’ll notice she doesn’t dwell on the final t of Wuthering Heights.
 She rushes past, to reach the word Heathcliff.
 Of course.
 So how does Kate place the whole word ‘Heights’ clearly in your head, whether you’ve read Emily Brontë or not?
 Once she’s sung the H, your mind can’t go anywhere but Heights.
 Listen, and feel yourself filling in the blanks: